yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 Before the installation, ensure the following:

-- Mockoon and Docker Desktop are installed locally
+- Mockoon Desktop and Docker Desktop are preinstalled locally
 - Helm is preinstalled locally

 # Installing Mockoon Desktop